Graduate Student Courses

 UU: STRAT 6610

-In Fall 2025, UX4Justice students will conduct community-engaged research with court and community members to iteratively co-design an online portal for e-filing protective orders.
+In Fall 2025, Designing Just Systems (formerly named UX4Justice) students conducted community-engaged research with court and community members to iteratively co-design an online portal for e-filing protective orders.
 Using design thinking, systems thinking, and user experience (UX) research and design methodologies, students will develop data-driven UX recommendations that empower survivors to more easily and safely file petitions for protective orders online on their own.

 No tech or design experience required!